 Australian biometrics providers partner up for responsible gambling systems

-Vix Vizion has chosen telecoms company Cradlepoint’s technology to aid in enforcing self-exclusion and problem gambling bans via facial recognition devices deployed at pubs, clubs and casinos in South Australia, reports iTWire.
+Vix Vizion has chosen wireless network and remote cloud management company Cradlepoint’s technology to aid in enforcing self-exclusion and problem gambling bans via facial recognition devices deployed at pubs, clubs and casinos in South Australia, reports iTWire.

 The biometric capability has been deployed to over 80 percent of South Australia’s casinos, clubs and pubs.